 A number of important observations stand out.
 First, as expected by Hypothesis 1, we note that ISAF victimization is associated with a significant negative effect on ISAF support.
 ISAF victimization is also associated with a substantively large positive effect on Taliban support (Hypothesis 2).
-These data confirm that harmed individuals are both punishing the out-group for inflicting harm and are transferring support to the out-group as expected if intergroup biases are in play.
+These data confirm that harmed individuals are both punishing the outgroup for inflicting harm and are transferring support to the out-group as expected if intergroup biases are in play.

 Second, Taliban victimization has no clear effect on support for ISAF.
 As expected by Hypothesis 3, we do not observe a blossoming of support for ISAF after Taliban-inflicted harm, suggesting that the out-group is not rewarded for its (relative) restraint.
 Moreover, Taliban victimization itself only slightly decreases Taliban support and certainly does not approach the penalty on ISAF support witnessed after ISAF victimization.
-While it would be incorrect to conclude that the Taliban can victimize civilians with impunity, they appear to enjoy a much larger cushion of public support than does ISAF, for whom civilian casualties are associated with a steep negative effect on support.
+While it would be incorrect to conclude that the Taliban can victimize civilians with impunity, they appear to enjoy a much larger cushion of both theoretical predictions and empirical tests that examine how exposure to harm by multiple combatants affects the direction and magnitude of the asymmetry we observe here.

+public support than does ISAF, for whom civilian casualties are associated with a steep negative effect on support.

 Third, we observe the hypothesized asymmetry of effects between ISAF victimization on Taliban support (middle panel, left column) and Taliban victimization on ISAF support (left panel, right column).
-This difference is statistically significant and is estimated to be 0.42 standard deviation of the ideal points (with the 95% confidence interval of [0.03, 0.81]) at the individual/family level.
+This difference is statistically significant and is estimated to be 0.37 standard deviation of the ideal points (with the 95% confidence interval of [0.02, 0.73]) at the individual/family level.
 The right panel in Figure 6 underscores the asymmetry between the effects of ISAF victimization on relative support for the combatants (Taliban support minus ISAF support) and those associated with Taliban violence.
 Once again, it is apparent that while ISAF victimization creates a substantial positive effect on net Taliban support, Taliban victimization generates at best only a very modest positive effect on relative support for the out-group.

 Are these results driven by personal exposure to harm, as suggested by Hypothesis 5, or are indirect influences equally as important?
 Returning to Figure 6, we observe that manteqa-level effects (as represented by open circles) of ISAF victimization are attenuated when compared with individual self-reports.
-We find that the net difference in the effect of ISAF violence on ISAF support between the individual- and manteqa-level is nearly statistically significant, with a 0.246 (95% confidence interval at [-0.07, 0.60]).
+We find that the net difference in the effect of ISAF violence on ISAF support between the individual and mantega level is nearly statistically significant, with a 0.203 (95%) confidence interval at [0, 0.65]).
 We do not observe a similar pattern of attenuation for Taliban violence, in part because the individual-level effects are already small.
-While the general pattern of effects is therefore similar across individual and manteqa levels, the magnitude of estimated effects on support levels for each combatant is typically diminished at the manteqa level, and significantly so for ISAF.
+While the general pattern of effects is therefore similar across individual and manteqa levels, the magnitude of estimated effects on support levels for each combatant is typically diminished at the mantega level, and significantly so for ISAF.